zwadhams/AutoVulnDiscovery/Assignment2/README.md

 To generate random `date` values:<br/>
 Set the `random_date` to True.
 Make sure the `random_body_length` and `random_cc_address` are set to False.
 The rest of the process is the same as before.<br/>

+## Crash Descriptions
+Please see the pdf assignment2_report for our more detailed descriptions of why we believe each crash occured.

 ## bonus mystery crash
 we also added the exact file/ configuration that had previously caused the code to crash and what the log file was.
 This was more for fun, and let us know if you have insites.